Skip to Content

 Splash Pool and Hot Tub Combo

-Hot water in pool spas can relieve your stress and help with sleep disorders.
+Hot water in spas can relieve your stress and help with sleep disorders.
 It increases your overall body temperature and slows heart rate – two known factors to contribute to a good night’s sleep.

 It works efficiently with heating and cooling systems, unlike traditional pools where it’s too large – and therefore, expensive – to keep warm.